codatio/codat-docs/docs/other/portal/account-management.md

 2. Then, enter and confirm your new password.
 We provide you with a list of password requirements, and measure the strength of your new password.
 3. Finally, press **Update password** to save your changes.

-If you forgot your password and are looking to reset it, perform the following steps:
+If you have forgotten your password and are looking to reset it:

 1. Click **Forgot your password?** on the sign-in screen.
 2. Next, enter the email you registered with.